PRINCIPLES OF TECHNICAL WRITING, PURPOSE OF TECHNICAL REPORTS, PREPARING A DOCUMENTATION PLAN

 overall contents list that, taken together, exhaustively describes a clearly defined aspect of one

-7. Annual reports: Annual reports contain straightforward descriptions of work that has been
+field of science.7.
+Annual reports: Annual reports contain straightforward descriptions of work that has been

 done during a year or 12-month period.
 The intention is not so much to prove a hypothesis, rather